List of Catholic dioceses in China

-Furthermore, the Eastern Catholic (Byzantine rite) Russian Greek Catholic Church has an exempt Apostolic exarchate for China in Harbin.
+Furthermore, the Eastern Catholic (Byzantine rite) Russian Greek Catholic Church has an exempt apostolic exarchate for China in Harbin.

-There is an Apostolic Nunciature as papal diplomatic representation (embassy-level) to China, in Taipei, national capital of Taiwan, also charged with Mainland China, Hong Kong and Macau.
+There is an apostolic nunciature as papal diplomatic representation (embassy-level) to China, in Taipei, the seat of government of the Republic of China on Taiwan, also charged with mainland China, Hong Kong and Macau.

 The Catholic Church recognizes the Republic of China as the sole government for all of China; nevertheless, it does not recognize all of its territorial claims.
-The term “China” has to be understood as including Hong Kong, Macao, Taiwan in its 1949 provincial boundaries and Mainland China as effectively controlled by the People's Republic of China.
+In this context, the term "China" is understood as including Hong Kong, Macao, and Taiwan in its 1949 provincial boundaries and mainland China as effectively controlled by the People's Republic of China.
 Due to the non-recognition of the People's Republic of China, however, the authority of the Taipei-based Chinese Regional Bishops' Conference is effectively limited to the islands of Taiwan, Penghu, Kinmen and Matsu.
 The dioceses of Hong Kong (suffragan of Guangzhou) and Macao (exempt) do not belong to that conference.
-The dioceses of Mainland China take part in the Beijing-based Chinese Bishops Conference, which is not recognized by the Holy See.
+The dioceses of mainland China take part in the Beijing-based Chinese Bishops Conference, which is not recognized by the Holy See.

 Current Latin dioceses in Greater China

 Note that the diocese of Hong Kong belongs to the Ecclesiastical Province of Guangzhou, whereas the diocese of Macau is exempt.
 Also note that a small part of the diocese of Xiamen, the island of Kinmen, is administered by the Republic of China.
 At this moment, this part of the diocese is administered by the archdiocese of Taipei.

 In all of greater China, only one non-Latin jurisdiction exists: an apostolic exarchate of the Russian Greek Catholic Church in Harbin.
 It has, however, been vacant since 1939.

 However, the Chinese government has its own division of the dioceses, which is not necessarily identical to that of the Holy See.
 For example, many dioceses have been merged, and the difference between archdioceses, dioceses, apostolic prefectures and apostolic administrations has been abolished.
-Thus, according to the Chinese government, Mainland China is divided into 104 jurisdictions, all dioceses.
+Thus, according to the Chinese government, mainland China is divided into 104 jurisdictions, all dioceses.

 Originally, the ecclesiastical provinces were closely aligned with the civil provinces of China.
 However, the borders of most provinces have not been redrawn again for decades.
 As a general guideline, however, the ecclesiastical provinces largely correspond with the following civil provinces:

 The ecclesiastical jurisdictions in Hainan, Macao, Qinghai and Xinjiang are all exempt, though Macao is a diocese (the others are apostolic prefectures or apostolic administrations).
 Heilongjiang is also exempt, being administered by three apostolic prefectures, with the exception of some parts of Mudanjiang, which belong to the Roman Catholic Diocese of Yanji, which is located in Jilin province (Ecclesiastical Province of Shenyang).

 In the Apostolic Constitution of 11 April 1946, all provinces are named by the name of the civil province as well as by the name of the archdiocese.
 The province of Suiyuan is described as the province of Mongolia, and the province of Shenyang as the province of Manchuria.
 However, these two names are not used anymore.